malakklabib/nlp-project/README.md

    - Corrected spelling errors using a spell-checker tool to improve input quality.

 5. **Word2Vec Embeddings**:
-   - Ensured all words were present in the Word2Vec vocabulary.
+   - Ensured all words were present in the Word2Vec vocabulary & replaced all tokens in context and questions with their embeddings .
-   - Words not found in Word2Vec were either spellchecked or left as is.
+   - Words not found in Word2Vec were assigned as tokens initially <UNK> token and then replaced with a random embedding.

+6. **Padding Context & Questions**:
+   - Added padding (zero vectors) to question embeddings shorter than maximum length defined (example: max_question_length was 33, therefore any question sample less than 33 in length was padded till it reached that length).
+    - Chosen max length was based on max length in training samples, so we didn't need to truncate in this specific case.

-6. **Output Labels**:
+7. **Output Labels**:
    - Added `answer_start` and `answer_end` as the word indices of the correct answer span in the context.

 ---